sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteUserMetadata

-> void DeleteUserMetadata (string userId, string apiToken = null, string key = null)
+> void DeleteUserMetadata (string apiToken, string userId, string key = null)

 Delete a user metadata - When deleting all items of a user metadata